zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

     ![](RBTDrawings/Images/ModInsert3.png)

     ![](RBTDrawings/Images/ModInsert4.png)
-Now that we are stuck , it's not hard no find a way around in this tree .
+Now that we are stuck , it's not hard to find a way around in this tree .
 We see that `18` is sitting lonely out there and has a place for one extra friend .
 We push up the middle key of the unstable node and voila we are good again .
 There are no more 3 key node in this tree .

     ![](RBTDrawings/Images/ModInsert5.png)
 Nice save : D